Robertidybobito/jukebot/README.md

 Ability to change user information

+API setup to change the database without reloading the page

+Song skip button to instantly switch to the next song

+Song skip button also ands API message to the master list to increase num_times_skipped

+When song ends, send API message to the master list to increase num_times_played

 Detect an error on song playback and
 1. play next song
 2. send API call to app.py to add '1' to the song's 'flag_error' without having to reload the page